a-kuzik/igp_topo_multi/README.md

 Using this script is very easy.

-1) Please load a file with LSDB in directory ```/test_files```.
+1. Please load a file with LSDB in directory ```/test_files```.
 Currently contains the few tests files.
-2) In the file config.yaml specify the path and name to your LSDB file, vendor name, where did you get the LSDB file, and type of IGP (OPSF or ISIS).
+2. In the file config.yaml specify the path and name to your LSDB file, vendor name, where did you get the LSDB file, and type of IGP (OPSF or ISIS).
+3. Install requirements from ```requirements.txt```.
-3) Runnig the script  ```igp_topo_light.py``` and enjoy your network topology in a browser.
+4. Runnig the script  ```igp_topo_light.py``` and enjoy your network topology in a browser.

 Currently supported: